CiscoDevNet/terraform-provider-fmc/docs/resources/chassis_logical_device.md

 page_title: "fmc_chassis_logical_device Resource - terraform-provider-fmc"
 subcategory: "Devices"
 description: |-
   This resource manages a Chassis Logical Device.
+This resource will trigger deployment on chassis level to get the logical device created.
+Destruction of the resource will de-register deployed device if it is registered to FMC.
 ---

 # fmc_chassis_logical_device (Resource)

 This resource manages a Chassis Logical Device.
+This resource will trigger deployment on chassis level to get the logical device created.
+Destruction of the resource will de-register deployed device if it is registered to FMC.

 ## Example Usage